Dear Home-Ec 101:

 Never clean your cooktop while it’s still hot.

 There are two reasons for this.
 First, you could burn yourself.
 Secondly, if you use a room temperature or colder product on the hot surface you may crack the cooktop.

-For especially difficult, burned on stains, you may need to use a razor scraper.
+You may need to use a Razor Scraper for especially difficult, burned-on stains.
 Yes, just like you would use to remove excess paint from a window pane.
-Hold the razor blade at a 45° angle to the cook surface and carefully scrape away the residue.
+Hold the razor blade to the cooking surface at a 45° angle and carefully scrape away the residue.
 Then clean and polish as usual.

 Send your questions to firstname.lastname@example.org.